wsydney76/craft-properties-field/README.md

 ### Templating custom property types input

-Define twig templates inside the folder specified by `customInputTemplateDir` in the plugin settings.
+Define twig templates inside the folder specified by `customTemplateDir` in the plugin settings.

 The templates receive the following variables: